arriIsHere/blog/src/articles/developing-on-chromebook/index.md

 I was browsing around for some computer components when I came across a chromebook that was marked down.
 The stats were quite good and it seems like (in general) a fairly sturdy piece of hardware.
 "Shame it's not a real laptop."
 I thought to myself, then it occurred to me that this *was* an actual laptop it was simply a mater of operating system.
 Not only that but it was technically a unix based operating system.

 What follows is a step-by-step guide for how to turn a seemingly simple "internet machine" into a full fledged development environment.
 For brevity, I have included simple instructions.
-If you want a more raw, verbose account of what I went through can find the live play-by-play [on twitter](https://twitter.com/benblais/status/1157282631047737347).
+If you want a more raw, verbose account of what I went through checkout the play-by-play [on twitter](https://twitter.com/benblais/status/1157282631047737347).

 ## The Chromebook